 My images have a distinctly different aesthetic.
 They are taken on a mobile phone using its low quality digital camera facility.
 They are indistinct and often obscure the identity of the subjects through blur and pixellation.
 Taken from a moving car window, they possess the same elements of chance as Franks images, but carry a darker, more sinister tone.
 They look like stills from surveillance camera footage.
 Why are these Lollipop men and women being photographed?
 These symbols of protection and child safety have been subverted visually by the style of image capture.

 Robin Cowings, 2011.

-A freelance photographer for over 20 years; and a photography lecturer for almost the same.
-Currently programme leader for Foundation Degree Photography at City of Sunderland College.
-Much of my personal work for the past 3 years has a connecting thread running through it all to do with fatherhood and my own childhood.
+A freelance photographer for over 30 years; and a photography lecturer for almost the same.
+Currently course leader for HND Photography at City of Sunderland College.
+Much of my personal work over the past 13 years has a connecting thread running through it all to do with fatherhood and my own childhood.